Pepper Leaf Review

 Meal Options Available

-They often have just 8 different meals available each week.
-Understandably, this is a direct result of the scale they operate at and the attention to detail they put into each ingredient.
+While this selection is smaller than all of their competitors, this appears to be a direct result of the scale they operate at and the attention to detail they put into each ingredient.

-Of these 8 meals, 3 of them are always Vegetarian so it is possible to order Pepper Leaf on a plant-based diet although your options are going to be quite restricted.
+Of the 8 meal kit options, 3 of them are always vegetarian, so it is possible to order Pepper Leaf on a plant-based diet, although your options are going to be quite restricted.
 There are no alternate options for other restricted diets.

-To give you an idea of the types of meals Pepper Leaf offer, here are some of the options available when I have previously ordered:
+To give you an idea of the types of meals Pepper Leaf offers, here are some of the options available when I have previously ordered:

 Despite the limited menu, I’ve always found it very easy to select 5 meals that I wanted to try.